OpenOLAT/OpenOLAT-docs/sites/manual_admin/docs/administration/Modules_Catalog_2.0.md

 #### Static Launcher

 In this launcher one can add static text.
-Some options include: Bold,Italic, Text size, Font, Add image, Add video, Hyphens ...
+Some options include: Bold, Italic, Text size, Font, Add image, Add video, Hyphens ...

 ### Tab Filters

 This tab controls which filters are available on the microsites and search results page.
 Here you can select which filters should be available for participants.
 By default, these filters are activated here.

-To add filters, press Add Filter in the top left-hand corner.
+To add filters, press "Add Filter" in the top left-hand corner.

 ### Layout

 This tab contains everything concerning the appearance of the catalog V2.
-You can customise the display title of the catalogue and select a background image for the header of the start page.
+You can customize the display title of the catalogue and select a background image for the header of the start page.

 Under **Tiles Taxonomy Levels Launcher**, one can influence the appearance of the tiles of the microsites.